blog6

 How To Develop Your First Forex Trading Plan

-Having a trading plan alone is not enough.
-You should also be keeping a detailed trading journal to help you keep track of how consistently you are following your trading plan.
-In the following article, we’ll take you through the steps of creating your first plan.
+Note: Having a trading plan alone is not enough.
+You should also keep a detailed trading journal to track how consistently you are following your plan.

 1. Determine What Kind Of Trader You Are – And How Many Trades You Should Make